1ramkrishnan/1Ramkrishnan.github.io/README.md

 ### About
 Ever since i got my first computer when i was a kid, software programing has been my passion.
 I still remember sitting in front of my computer making it print "hello World" in different programing language.
 My passion carried me to pursue a career in IT i did my masters in computer application and did plenty of software course.
 After my grad i have worked for few finance Tech companies, i am into fintech industry for past 6+ years now, learnt lot of things.
 Apart from my full time corporate jobs i also do few freelance projects in my weekends,if you want me to contribute in your project/business do contact me.
 There certainly yet more to learn and explore new tech in coming days.

-🔭 I’m currently working on Whatsapp Chatbot.
+🔭 I’m currently tinkering with Raspberry pi and pihat sensors.

 💬 Ask me about anything [here](https://wa.me/message/44OBR2ND4KVQI1)